ukmda/fbcollector/README.md

 ### Collecting data from GMN
 Members of the GMN Coordinators group who have permission from Denis Vida can also use this tool to collect raw data directly from GMN.

 If you fall into this category you can fill in the `[gmn]` section of the config file with the name of your SSH private key and other details.
 This will activate additional menu options to `Get GMN Raw Data` and to use the `Watchlist`.
-Note that you will need WSL2 enabled and the rsync tool installed to run this process.

 If you've collected data from GMN using this tool, then you can review the Stacks from each camera via `Review Stacks` on the `Review` menu.